 So there you are: in my view an excellent excursion to shake off the city dust and enjoy some fresh air and Flemish countryside.

-For you techies who consider a list of numbers or a printed map too Last Century, here is the route on RouteYou that you can download.
+For you techies who consider a list of numbers or a printed map too Last Century, here is the route on RouteYou where you can download the GPX track for your GPS device.

 Of course, from Bertem you could always walk back to Tervuren by following the map above and the signposts.
 This is also a lovely walk that goes alongside the River Voer.